yuderekyu/yuderekyu/README.md

 ## Heyo!
 It's Derek 🥮

-- I'm a Taiwanese American based in the Midwest
+- I'm a Taiwanese American based in the Midwest.
-- Checkout my website to learn more: [yuderekyu.github.io](https://yuderekyu.github.io/)
+- Checkout my personal site: [yuderekyu.github.io](https://yuderekyu.github.io/)
 <!--
 **yuderekyu/yuderekyu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.